jakutis/ktu-latex-template/docs/readme.markdown

 ## Including source code and other text files

+1. Install
+  * on Windows:
     1. Download latest version of [Python](https://www.python.org/download/releases/), for example `3.4.0`, and install it - in the "Customize" screen enable the "Add python.exe to Path" option which is under "Python".
     1. Open `Start -> Run` (or press Windows+R keys), enter `pip install Pygments` and press `OK`.
+  * on Linux:
+    1. search and install package `python-pygments` with your package manager

-Use the commands below.
+2. Use the commands below.

 ### `\ktusrcref{example.txt}`